magao-x/handbook/compute/computer_setup/computer_setup.md

     ```
     NAME=="", ENV{ID_NET_NAME_MAC}!="", NAME="$env{ID_NET_NAME_MAC}"
     ```
-3. Reboot
+3. **Reboot**

 ### Configure network connections

 Names for network interfaces are now tied to their hardware MAC address, not their location on the PCI bus.
-The flip side is that replacing a NIC will require repeating the below process, probably from a seat at the computer.
+The flip side is that replacing a NIC with a new card will require repeating the below process, probably from a seat at the computer.
 (However, this happens much less often than rearranging GPUs and confusing NetworkManager with renumbered `enXpY` devices.)

 - Use `ip a` or `nmcli` to verify the new network names.
 For example, this `nmcli` output is from RTC: